biodiversitydata/data-cleaning/README.md

 ## Citation

 Casajus N & Coux C (2024) Aggregating biodiversity data.
-Online presentation available at <https://github.com/biodiversitydata/course-data-cleaning/>.
+Online presentation available at <https://github.com/biodiversitydata/data-cleaning/>.

 ## Contributing

 All types of contributions are encouraged and valued.
-For more information, check out our [Contributor Guidelines](https://github.com/biodiversitydata/course-data-cleaning/blob/main/CONTRIBUTING.md).
+For more information, check out our [Contributor Guidelines](https://github.com/biodiversitydata/data-cleaning/blob/main/CONTRIBUTING.md).

-Please note that the `course-data-cleaning` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
+Please note that the `data-cleaning` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

 ## Acknowledgments